“Make your own gluten free bagels, then eat them warm from the oven with cream cheese... it's bread bliss”

 - Divide the bagel mix into 8 equals portions, or 6 for slightly larger ones.
-Ensuring that you keep your hands either greased or floured (with rice flour), roll the portions into balls then flatten them slightly and poke a hole in the centre and widen it.
+Ensuring that you keep your hands either greased or rice floured, roll the portions into balls then flatten them slightly and poke a hole in the centre and widen it.
 You will need to make the hole quite wide or it will close up (see our photo for failed holes).

 - Put the bagels on the baking sheets and loosely cover with plastic, leave in a warm place until they have doubled in size.
 Approximately 30-60 minutes depending on the yeast type used.

 - Bagels traditionally have a slightly crisp shiny coating.
 This is accomplished by bringing a saucepan of water to the boil and dissolving 1 tsp of agave syrup in it.
 When the water is on a rolling boil gently drop a bagel in, after 30 seconds carefully turn the bagel over, after another 30 seconds remove the bagel using a slotted spoon and place onto the baking sheet.